rkartzman/digital-garden-jekyll-template/_books/Common Stocks and Uncommon Profits.md

 The idea of when to sell can be summed up with the following:
 > If the job has been correctly done when a common stock is purchased, the time to sell it is -- almost never
 > pp. 113

+### Quotes

+William Shakespeare:
+> there is a tide in the affairs of men which, taken at the flood, leads on to fortune

+> Never promote someone who hasn't made some bad mistakes, because if you do, you are promoting someone who has never done anything -- Dr Herbert Dow
+> pp 254

+> If you can't do a thing better than others, don't do it at all -- Dr Herbert Dow
+> pp 255